OlegAndroidDev/GitProfile/README.md

+GitProfile app.
 GitProfile is an android app which communicates with the public Github API in order to display information about a specific user.

-Functionality as per Scotia Bank requirements.
+Functionality as per ScotiaBank requirements.
 The app should accept a github user's id as input and display the specified user's avatar and name.
 For each public repository owned by the user, the name and description are shown in a scrollable list.
 When a repository is selected, the app displays the details regarding that specific repo.